-I feel very strongly that our opposition to racism and to sexism and our support for equality before the law an independent judiciary are hugely important considerations in the House of Commons.
+“I feel very strongly that our opposition to racism and to sexism and our support for equality before the law and independent judiciary are hugely important considerations”.

-The Speaker should adhere to the principle which William Lenthall expressed in his famous remark to Charles I, when the Speaker told the King:
+Perhaps the Speaker should adhere to the principle which William Lenthall expressed in his famous remark to Charles I, when the Speaker told the King:

-The Telegraph reports that Cabinet ministers believe Bercow intentionally created the row as part of a plot to ensure that he stayed on as Commons Speaker until at least 2020 (two years longer than expected).
+The Telegraph reports that Cabinet ministers believe Bercow intentionally created the row as part of a plot to ensure that he stay on as Commons Speaker until at least 2020 (two years longer than expected).